 The Stakeholder Forum is a public and free event organised on a yearly basis by the European Commission and a Member State within the context of the Digitising European Industry initiative (DEI).

-The evaluation of the second 2017 CEF Telecom call for proposals (CEF-TC-2017-2) has concluded and 64 projects in the areas of Cyber Security, eDelivery, eHealth and eProcurement have been selected to receive co-funding by the European Union.
+83 projects in the areas of Cyber Security, eHealth, eProcurement, Online Dispute Resolution, e-Justice and Public Open Data have been selected to receive co-funding by the European Union.
 The funding comes from the Connecting Europe Facility (CEF) programme in the telecommunications sector.
-The successful projects include participation of entities from 26 EU Member States plus Norway (EEA country).
+The successful projects include participation of entities from all EU Member States and Switzerland.